vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 # Google-Microsoft Open Buildings - DuckDB tutorial

 This tutorial is built around the recently released [Google-Microsoft Open Buildings - combined by VIDA](https://beta.source.coop/repositories/vida/google-microsoft-open-buildings/description) dataset on [Source Cooperative](https://beta.source.coop/).
-We will show you how to access the cloud-native dataformats directly from Source Cooperative using [DuckDB](https://duckdb.org/).
+We will show you how to access the cloud-native data formats directly from Source Cooperative using [DuckDB](https://duckdb.org/).
 We will talk about the partition strategy, its implementations for performance and we will do some tests comparing the merged dataset with just the Google V3 building footprints, which is also hosted on [Source Cooperative](https://beta.source.coop/repositories/cholmes/google-open-buildings/description)

 ## Setting up DuckDB